Teenage Cancer Trust Stories: Elena

 Elena opened up about her experience receiving treatment at the Teenage Cancer Trust unit, Dr.PAWPAW's official charity partner.
 Her story sheds light on the incredible support network that stood by her side during this difficult period in her life.

-Elena Espinosa Cabrera (19), from Ilfracombe, was 17 when she was diagnosed with metastatic ovarian germ cell cancer in November 2020.
+Elena (19), from Ilfracombe, was 17 when she was diagnosed with metastatic ovarian germ cell cancer in November 2020.
 She relapsed aged 19.
 She was helped by Lorraine, Teenage Cancer Trust’s adopted Teenage Young Adult Clinical Liaison Nurse for North Devon, Torbay and Exeter.

 Elena was diagnosed while she was studying to get into medical school.
 She said: “I was 17 and studying for an exam to get into medical school when I first felt a really uncomfortable pain in my right-hand side.
 I initially thought it was a muscle strain, but the pain got really unbearable.
 I don’t normally like to complain, but I couldn’t handle it anymore, so I called 111.
 They recommended that I go to A&E.